isabella232/presence-calling-android/README.md

     <uses-permission android:name="android.permission.READ_PHONE_STATE"/>
     <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE"/>

-(Sinch also requires internet access, but you added that earlier when setting up Pubnub.)
+(Sinch also requires internet access, but you added that earlier when setting up PubNub.)

 In **MainActivity** onCreate, start an instance of the Sinch client using your app key and secret from the Sinch dashboard.
-ThIn addition, define the hangup and pickup buttons:
+In addition, define the hangup and pickup buttons:

     //declare globally within MainActivity
     private SinchClient sinchClient;